How we sold everything and became expats

 Bert had traveled to Taiwan for several years before we started this journey.
 He fell in love with Asia and came home after every trip with lovely stories and pictures.
 So our curiosity about Taiwan and being an expat grows.
 At the end of 2016, Bert came home from work with a proposal to go to Taiwan for two years.
-We finally decided to jump on the bandwagon and to go for it.
+We finally decided to jump on the bandwagon and go for it.
 If we didn’t like it, we’d be back in no time.
 So we left everything behind and followed his leads to the other side of the world to start our expat life.

 In 2008 we immigrated as a Dutch family to Belgium.
 We bought a lovely house, and the children went to school.
 We had a wonderful life with family close by and lots of friends.
 Bert always had this wish to work and raise the kids in another country.
 I always listened to his dreams and ideas but dismissed them.
 We had a house, our parents and family and friends.
 No reason to leave all this behind for a life abroad.

 Bert himself has always traveled for work.
 This wasn’t always easy with little kids.
-So much of the responsibilities ended up on my shoulders.
+So many of the responsibilities ended up on my shoulders.
 This changed luckily after a few years in a new position within the company where he did not have to travel as much.
 We both knew that being together as a family was important to grow closer to each other again and give our relationship new vibes.
 We had grown apart in recent years, but giving up was definitely not an option for us.
 The essential thing in life is our family.

 The big decision